Eckohaus/Angular_Momentum_Reaction_Engine/General/Legal/Product_Licencing/Licencing.md

 In order to simplify the costing structures for commercial licences.
 An outline is given ;

-* Applied Base Currency : Yen (¥)
-* Regular Retail Price : (RRP) Licencing fees are applied as a unit of product RRP
+* Licensing fees are denoted as a percent.

----

-Within the folders ;

-* Unit Functions
-* General

 Applicable rates : 0.0869%
-Which is applied to both commercial RRP, and grouped licencing structures.
+Which is applied to both commercial, and grouped licencing structures.

 * Currency
 * Electrical_Resistance